 The emissions (or carbon units) making up this annual limit, are divided equally and free-of-charge between all UK citizens.
 Under DTQ’s, everyone gets a fair & equal share of the nation’s emissions budget.

-Everyone would be issued with an electronic ‘carbon card’ and a quick swipe would see carbon units surrendered whenever someone bought a travel ticket such as a people carrier or www.9seatercarhire.co.uk, petrol, gas ,oil or electricity.
+Everyone would be issued with an electronic ‘carbon card’ and a quick swipe would see carbon units surrendered whenever someone bought a travel ticket, petrol, gas ,oil or electricity.
+Car rental companies are beginning to take notice including people carrier hire at http://www.peoplecarrierhire.net/ who recently launched an initiative.
 High energy users will need to buy more units than they initially receive and low users will have units to spare which they can sell for cash.
 Trading can take place on the internet, by phone or at local post offices.

 Colin Challen MP, has now put the DTQ’s Bill before parliament.
 Full details of this bill are available under the “articles” section.